downshift-js/downshift/README.md

 ## Installation

-**This component is currently under development and is not yet released...**
+**This component is currently released as a Release Candidate.
+It is quite stable, but not officially released yet.**

 This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`: